kayak/redux-superapi/README.md

 ### Cancelling requests

-Dispatching `superApi.endpointName.reset()` will not only reset the state, it will also cancel any request that was started. `reset()` will also be called before starting a new request if another request is still in progress for that endpoint.
+Dispatching `superApi.endpointName.reset()` will not only reset the state, it will also cancel any request that was started.
+Starting a new request will cancel any pending request automatically.

 ### Making multiple requests for an endpoint

 By default, you can only do one request at a time per endpoint.
-Doing another request will reset the state.
+Doing another request will override the state and cancel the pending request.
 In some situations you actually want to be able to do multiple requests and store their state separately.

 This is possible by defining the `requestKey` endpoint option. `requestKey` should be a deterministic function that takes as sole argument a dictionary of the `args` for the request and returns a string (or anything that can be cast to